igorkosta/igorkosta.github.io/source/_posts/5-dysfunctions-team.md

 # Inattention to Results

-“We are going to the top of the chart now to talk about the ultimate dysfunction: the tendency of team members to seek out individual recognition and attention at the expense of results.
-And I’m referring to collective results—the goals of the entire team.”
+`Inattention to Results` is the ultimate dysfunction.
+It plays directly into the human's biggest game of `Status and Ego`.
+It's much easier to seek out individual recognition and attention even if it happens at the expense of the overall result.

-“Well, when everyone is focused on results and using those to define success, it is difficult for ego to get out of hand.
-No matter how good an individual on the team might be feeling about his or her situation, if the team loses, everyone loses.”
+If everyone is focused on the collective goal, it is difficult for ego to get out of hand.
+What everyone has to understand is no matter how good an individual on the team might feel about his performance `when the team loses, everyone loses`.